 Unified labeling is here and it is the next step in the Microsoft Information Protection story.
 Each new Microsoft product and service that utilizes classification and protection capabilities (and 3rd party ones using MIP SDK capabilities) will require unified labeling.
 Because of this, now is the time to execute a migration to this service as there is zero risk when done properly following our recommended steps.

-The primary migration plan is to migrate labels from the Azure Information Protection blade in the Azure portal to the Office 365 Security & Compliance Center, re-create your label policies, conditions and deploy the latest unified labeling client as a new installation or in-place upgrade to the Azure Information Protection client (classic).
+The primary migration plan is to migrate labels and policies from the Azure Information Protection blade in the Azure portal to the Office 365 Security & Compliance Center, re-create your label conditions and deploy a Unified Labeling supported client, via an add-in or built-in Office 365 apps.
+Both can be deployed as a new installation or in-place upgrade to the Azure Information Protection client (classic).
 If you want to understand why this is necessary and why the migration plan is not as complicated as it initially sound, please continue to review the information contained in this blog.

 Note: Unified labeling support is only available for commercial cloud tenants.